open-telemetry/opentelemetry-specification/specification/common/common.md

 Attribute values expressing a numerical value of zero, an empty string, or an empty array are considered meaningful and MUST be stored and passed on to processors / exporters.

-Attribute values of `null` are considered to be not set and get discarded as if that `Attribute` has never been created.
+Attribute values of `null` are not valid and attempting to set a `null` value is undefined behavior.
-As an exception to this, if overwriting of values is supported, this results in removing the attribute.
+If `null` values may occur for the _value_ parameter of calls for setting attributes, users of the API MUST add `null` checks to prevent passing `null` values.

 `null` values within arrays MUST be preserved as-is (i.e., passed on to span processors / exporters as `null`).
 If exporters do not support exporting `null`